-But what are they?
-And why are they such a big deal?
-Take a look at the what, why, and how of adaptogens to learn how you can benefit from them, and discover the most effective ways to incorporate them into your lifestyle.
+Let's dive into the what, the why, and the how of adaptogens to learn how you can benefit from them and discover the most effective ways to incorporate them into your wellness regimen.

 What Are Adaptogens?

-The term adaptogen may sound like something out of a sci-fi story or fantasy video game, but its meaning is simple: an adaptogen is a plant or fungi that works with your body to reduce physical, emotional, or mental stress.
-Humans around the world have been using adaptogens for centuries, maybe even millennia, to improve their overall well-being.
+The term adaptogen may sound like something out of a sci-fi story or fantasy video game, but its meaning is actually fairly straightforward.
+An adaptogen is a plant or fungi that works with your body to reduce physical, emotional, or mental stress.
+Humans around the world have been using adaptogens for centuries—perhaps even millennia—to improve their physical and emotional well-being.

-Officially, a plant or fungi must meet these three criteria to be deemed an adaptogen:
+What makes a plant or fungi adaptogenic?
+Generally, a substance must meet these three criteria to be deemed an adaptogen:

 - Promotes homeostasis